ASU students talking on campus

 College or university transcripts

-ASU requires official transcripts from all previous institutions attended in order to process your application.
-Please contact the registrar's office at your college or university and request your official transcripts be sent directly to Admission Services.
-Official transcripts delivered by hand will be accepted only if they are sealed in the original envelope provided by the community college or university and bear the university seal and the signature of the registrar of the issuing institution.
+ASU requires official transcripts from all previous institutions you’ve attended in order to process your application.
+Visit the registrar’s website for your college or university and request your official transcripts be sent directly to Admission Services.

 Find out more about transferring credits to ASU.